 'the Tom Hollfelder car'

-In October 1995, Tom Hollfelder ran a 1970 Eagle, reported to be chassis 806.
-He ran the Eagle in a VARA historic event Willow Springs.
-It wore number #48 and its nose and water pipes were in 1970 works form, suggesting it was the ex-Dan Gurney car, but it had 1972-style front and rear wings.
-The car was normally housed in his private museum in Covina, CA, which existed in 1998, as the Hollfelder Museum, and also in 2008, as the Tom Hollfelder Collection.
+Tom Hollfelder owns a 1970 Eagle, reported to be chassis 806.
+He ran the Eagle in a VARA historic event Willow Springs in October 1995, where it wore number #48 and its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
 Hollfelder also ran the car at Road America in 2009.
 Still in Tom Hollfelder's collection in February 2021.